Want to learn new ways to make extra money?

 Want to make money, but too lazy to get off your couch?
 Google has 185 million answers for you.

-That convenience is great for having your new Eiffel Tower-Drawing Pancake Bot delivered in a timely fashion, but it’s costing us in other areas of our lives.
+That convenience is great for having your recent online order delivered in a timely fashion, but it’s costing you in other areas of life.

 Particularly when it comes to understanding the importance of work life balance.